We're a Fear Free Animal Hospital

 We're on a mission to make your pet love their vet!
 We have joined the Fear Free movement to take the "Pet out of Petrified" when it comes to bringing your furry family member to the vet.
 “Great veterinary care includes making sure pets feel safe and calm at our hospital.
-We all love animals and your pet’s happiness is very important to us,” says Dr. Stephen Wilson, CAH owner.
+We all love animals and your pet’s happiness is very important to us.
+Our commitment to Fear Free care is a critical piece of the healthcare we provide,” says CAH co-owner Dr. Stephen Wilson.

 Get to the Vet the Fear Free Way